samDobsonDev/UoB-MSc-Computer-Science/README.md

 This repository will feature a collection of projects while studying for MSc in Computer Science from the University of Bath
 ## Units:
 1. Principles of Programming (In Progress)
-2. Software Engineering (Part One)
+2. Software Engineering 1
 3. Foundations of Computation
-4. Software Engineering (Part Two)
+4. Software Engineering 2
 5. Databases and Cloud
 6. Functional Programming
 7. Artificial Intelligence